 Easter Saturday we had a Majorette Fundraiser which involved a Disco, Minion Hunt and a Bonnet Competition.
 Was busy, we had the A-Team to set up, made for a successful fundraiser.

 Today, Easter Sunday the bigger two went to their Dad’s to have fun, while we took a trip to Exmoor Zoo, with my Mum in Law, Brother in Law and his Girlfriend.
 It was bloody freezing, but was a lovely trip out, great range of animals, from Pumas and Cheetahs to Lemurs and Meerkats, which Baby Red fell in love with; she now has her own cuddly one.
 They were able to pet Wallabies; a couple of them had Joeys in their pouches.
 The girls thoroughly enjoyed themselves, were both in awe of the animals, so I guess, we’ll be on the hunt now to explore more Zoos.

 A perfect way to spend Easter Sunday.

-If you’d read my previous post I have been struggling with a bloody dark cloud hanging over my head at the moment, I’ve taken my surroundings in more, taken a step back from my once favourite social media outlet, it has helped.
+If you’d read the previous post I have been struggling with a bloody dark cloud hanging over my head at the moment, I’ve taken my surroundings in more, taken a step back from my once favourite social media outlet, it has helped.
 I can’t see myself ever leaving it, but a break and less time has certainly helped.
 Although I find I am spending more time on Instagram, there’s just something about it I like.
-I’m still not feeling great, I wish I could see when I will feel myself again, because I hate being up and down, I don’t know where I am, having Mr Red home has helped immensely, of course having the children home rather than at school has helped too.
+I’m still not feeling great, I wish I could see when I will feel myself again because I hate being up and down, I don’t know where I am, having Mr Red home has helped immensely, of course having the children home rather than at school has helped too.